On this page, a quick look at a few of the idents that have been used on Channel 4 and S4C over the years.

 In September 2015, Channel 4 launched new idents that were frankly too esoteric for their own good.
 The famous '4' now didn't even appear at all - instead elements of the symbol was seen deconstructed in various scenarios.

-Two years later, the blocks were reassembled into a giant character for a set of amusing new idents, three of which are shown here.
+Two years later, the blocks were reassembled into a giant character for a set of four amusing new idents.
 The character can be seen getting up to mischief in various scenarios - playing football in the street with the local kids, struggling to keep up with wheelchair cyclists, and walking to the top of a hill and bellowing the 'Fourscore' theme at a nearby town at high volume!
-The danger of these sorts of idents, especially with the set only consisting of a small number of them, is that the joke can wear thin on repeated viewings.
+The danger of these sorts of idents, especially with the set only consisting of just a small number of them, is that the joke can wear thin on repeated viewings.

 Since the introduction of digital television, Channel 4 has launched a number of spin-off channels, including E4 in January 2001 ('Channel 4 without the boring bits') and More4 in October 2005 ('Channel 4 without the silly bits').
 The idents shown here date from the mid-2000s, when E4 had its very own kitsch band, who could be seen playing in all sorts of odd locations; More4, meanwhile, used a set of purely graphical idents.